kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ## HUD

-The final piece our game needs is a UI, an interface to display things like score, "game over" message, and a restart button.
+The final piece our game needs is a UI: an interface to display things like score, "game over" message, and a restart button.
 Create a new scene, and add a `CanvasLayer` node named `HUD` ("HUD" stands for "heads-up display", meaning an informational display that appears as an overlay, on top of the game view).

 The HUD is going to display the following information: